gdm85/distrilock/README.md

 	c = concurrent.New(c)
 ```

-The concurrency wrapper simply adds a `sync.Mutex` lock/unlock before each `client.Client` method.
+The concurrency wrapper simply adds a `sync.Mutex` lock/unlock before each method of the `client.Client` interface.

 ## Shall I use one client for all locks or one client for each lock?

 It matters only if you plan to acquire a lot of locks from a single process.
 The server-side lock acquisition bottleneck will always be there regardless of what type of client you use.
 When creating many clients, keep in mind TCP connections limits and file descriptor limits.
-An informational message is printed when the daemon process has maximum 1024 or less file descriptors available.

 ### How can I implement something like leases or expiration context?

 Don't.
 If connection with the daemon is interrupted, you also have to stop assuming that the lock that was being used is still granted to your client.

 For an usage pattern sensible to network interruptions, see the use of `Verify()` in the provided example [example/main.go](./example/main.go).

+### What about a gRPC client/server?

+[Go gRPC clients](https://github.com/grpc/grpc-go/) have complex retry policies and generally cannot satisfy the persistence requirement.

 ## Other possible improvements